Quanghihicoder/TileLens/README.md

 -> Tiling Worker Updates Mongo Metadata -> Frontend Fetches & Displays Processed Tiles

 ## Clip Image

 User Draw A Shape -> Call An API With (x,y) Points -> Init A Record In MongoDB -> Push To Clipping Queue -> Clipping Worker Picks Job From The Clipping Queue -> Clipping Worker Clips And Saves Image -> Push To Tiling Queue -> Same As Above

+## Blend Image

+User Copy An Image Id -> Paste The Image In An Image -> Call An API -> Init A Record In MongoDB -> Push To Blending Queue -> Blending Worker Picks Job From The Blending Queue -> Blending Worker Blends And Saves Image -> Push To Tiling Queue -> Same As Above

 # 🧪 Useful Docker Commands